mainwp/mainwp/readme.txt

 * Fixed: Issues with very large network Dashboard load times
 * Fixed: MainWP Tips dismiss button not removing the message
 * Fixed: Ignored Updates still showing in the Manage Sites table
-* Fixed: Hooks for the some Extensions
+* Fixed: Hooks for some Extensions

 = 2.0.3 =
 * Fixed: Empty sites list issue on some hosts